-- over 18; and

-- under the KiwiSaver qualifying age; and

-- not on a contributions holiday or not contributing.
+- " over 18; and - " under 65 (subject to the minimum membership requirement outlined below); and - " not on a savings suspension and are contributing.

-Your employer contributions may be split between your Fisher Funds TWO KiwiSaver Scheme and another superannuation scheme you're a member of, subject to certain criteria.
+Your employer contributions may be split between your Fisher Funds TWO KiwiSaver Scheme and another superannuation scheme you're a member of, subject to certain criteria1.

 Your employer will deduct any withholding or other taxes or deductions necessary before paying any contributions to the Scheme.
-Your employer can choose to stop making employer contributions once you reach the KiwiSaver qualifying age.
+Your employer can choose to stop making employer contributions once you are entitled to withdraw your investment, having reached the age of 65.